 The businesses were highly profitable.
 “Once I helped them carry $40,000 in cash out of the Easter Show.
 But I never saw a cent.”

-When Abraham turned 13, he was taken out of school – “they told me I had a bad influence on the other students” – and set to work, digging trenches and chopping trees.
+When David turned 13, he was taken out of school – “they told me I had a bad influence on the other students” – and set to work, digging trenches and chopping trees.
 By the age of 14 he was working with Mark in a bakery in Lidcombe, where the Tribes made buns to sell at the Woodford Folk Festival.